 Tamir thought she saw something move under there.

 Attempts to add décor to surrounding areas failed utterly.
 Glitter tastes like tuna, I believe.

 Yet my happy little Cyclamen, and my variegated Fuchsia cutting are rooting away, completely undisturbed.

 Perhaps there is a Santa.

-I’ve got the Tabletop Barrell Roof Terrarium/ Wardian case, which comes with a little plastic tray so you can plant in it easily.
+If you’re interested in getting your own Wardian case, the one shown here is the Tabletop Barrel Roof Terrarium/ Wardian case, which comes with a little plastic tray so you can plant in it easily.
 The black metal bottom stays put, while the entire glass part lifts off in one piece for watering and rearranging.